 The process has three stages:

-- Complete the online eligibility enquiry below (no payment is taken at this stage).
+- Complete the online eligibility enquiry, no payment is taken at this stage.

 - If shortlisted, you will be invited to a personal interview with Course Director Nichola Doyle.

-- If accepted, you will be invited to secure your place with the £500 deposit.
+- If accepted, you will be invited to arrange payment and complete your enrolment documentation.

-All acceptance decisions are final.
-Suitability is assessed in relation to education, qualifications, relevant life experience, employment history and future goals.
+Suitability is assessed in relation to education, qualifications, relevant life experience, employment history, and future goals.